Nootropics Expert

 Use smaller dosages like 400 mg once in the morning and another dose at noon.

-People who use Oxiracetam report that it helps clear brain fog and improves focus and motivation.
+Oxiracetam report that it has profound effects in clearing brain fog and enhancing focus and motivation.
 Especially when learning new material or working through a tedious task.

 And you should experience a significant improvement in recall.
 Reading is easier by giving you the ability to get through more pages faster and retain the information for later.
 Great for preparing for an exam or your next board presentation.